 Step 1: Install and Activate WPForms

 Not sure how to install and activate a plugin?
-No problem!
-We wrote a guide for that.
+We have a complete guide to installing a plugin in WordPress.

 Step 2: Create a Donation Form in WordPress

-To get started with your newly-activated plugin, click on WPForms » Add New.
+To create a new form, inside your WordPress dashboard, click on WPForms » Add New.

 By default, the donation form template you selected includes fields for:

 You can easily customize the form by dragging and dropping new fields into the form preview.
 You can also quickly reorder the fields.

 In this template, the Donation Amount field is a Single Item field, which allows users to type in any amount they wish to contribute.
 You can use this if you’d like but we would also like to show you the advanced options that WPForms has.